 No visit to Georgia would be complete (or possible) without a few tastes of khachapuri, the warm, gooey cheese-stuffed bread that oozes and drips with heart-stopping goodness.
 In addition to the standard round pie stuffed with cheese, other variations include egg-topped (Adjarian khachapuri), the four-fold filo dough pocket, and tarragon, mushroom and rice-stuffed pies.

-The Georgian bread staple.
-Baked in a ceramic circular hearth oven with the dough stuck to the side (like Indian naan), puri comes out moist and sourdoughy, perfectly tainted with black bits from the oven.
-Its edges are browned and taste faintly of matzo.
-The best we found was in Borjomi, next to the bus station.
+Tonis puri is the Georgian bread staple.
+Baked in a ceramic circular hearth oven with the dough stuck to the side (like Indian naan), puri comes out moist, with a tinge of sourdough flavor, and perfectly tainted with black bits from inside the oven.

 Taken in small doses alongside cheese, khachapuri, or meat, this sour plum sauce is said to be a cleanser.
 Whenever we had a meal with a family, out came the canning jar of tkemali sauce.

 A paste made from spinach, walnuts, and garlic.
 Excellent with tonis puri or khachapuri.
 Typically served as an appetizer, or mezze-style with other small, flavorful dishes, the fresh, local flavor of pkhali made it another of our favorites.